 Candidates with dyslexia or other specific learning difficulties should submit a copy of an appropriate educational psychologist’s report (no more than 3 years old) for consideration.
 If your report is more than 3 years old, it may still be accepted as long as it is accompanied by a recent letter from a psychologist stating that the information in the report is still valid.

-All reasonable efforts will be made to provide appropriate testing conditions for approved candidates.
+All reasonable efforts will be made to provide appropriate adjustments for approved candidates.
 The aim is to ensure no due disadvantage is experienced, while at the same time ensuring that where testing conditions have been modified for a reason relating to a candidate’s individual requirements that an unfair advantage has not been created.
 The HPAT-Ulster Office may not be able to accommodate candidates who do not apply by the stated deadline.

 Note: There is no possibility of special consideration being given to test results.
 In no circumstances will scores be adjusted to account for any perceived disadvantage.